 Membership in the SAHS chapter is an honor bestowed upon a student.
-Selection for membership is by a faculty council during the fall semester and is based on outstanding scholarship, character, leadership, and service.
+Selection for membership is based on student application and is decided by a faculty council during the fall semester and is based on outstanding scholarship, character, leadership, and service.
 Once selected, members have the responsibility to continue to demonstrate these qualities.